Introduction

 The issued stamps are covered in detail with all known multiples listed and many illustrated.
 Used stamps are described together with earliest known, postal, fiscal and railway telegraph usage.

-Other telegraph websites:
+Other telegraph resources:

 http://telstamps.org.uk